Lossent | (noun) |`loss–ənt

 family.

-Like the single-word simplicity of widow, or orphan, I crafted the word lossent as a way of letting others know that I’d been through a major life experience– without sharing any of the details.
+Like the single-word simplicity of widow or orphan, I crafted the word lossent as an easy way of letting others know that I’d been through a very significant life experience without offering any other details.

 Explore lossent.org by selecting a link below: